ajey35/agent-challenge/README.md

 ---

-**Built with ❤️🤍 for the Solana ecosystem**
+**Built with ❤️🤍 for the Solana & Nosana ecosystem**

-*Making blockchain development accessible through AI automation*
+*Making blockchain and distributed compute development accessible through AI automation*